 Welcome to the WASP Squadron home page.

 As noted by historian James Baldwin, “History does not refer merely, or even principally, to the past.
 On the contrary, the great force of history comes from the fact that we carry it within us. . .and history is literally present in all that we do.”
-The mission of the CAF WASP Squadron is to honor the Women Airforce Service Pilots and use their story to inspire young people to overcome current day challenges to achieve their dreams.
-This CAF RISE ABOVE educational initiative will encourage students to utilize six guiding principles: Aim High, Believe in Yourself, Use your Brain, Never Quit, Be Ready to Go, and Expect to Win.
+The mission of the CAF WASP Squadron is to honor the Women Airforce Service Pilots and use their history to inspire young people to overcome current day challenges to achieve their dreams; to make the WASP history part of everything they wish to achieve.
+The CAF RISE ABOVE educational initiative will encourage students to utilize six guiding principles: Aim High, Believe in Yourself, Use your Brain, Never Quit, Be Ready to Go, and Expect to Win.
 The WASP Squadron delivers these principles in curriculum titled be SPUNKY : be Self confident, Positive, Unstoppable, Nice, Knowledgeable, Yourself

 Engineering test pilots: Doris Burmeister Nathan, 44-W-1; Elizabeth V. Chadwick Dressler, 43-W-8, Dorothy Dodd Eppstein, 44-W-1, Helen Skjersaa, 43-W-8

 North American Aviation B-25 Mitchell medium bomber (U.S. Air Force)

 THEN and NOW

 Dora Dougherty, one of 2 WASP who flew the B-29, when asked about flying it said she was concerned her hand wasn’t big enough to cover 4 throttles and she wasn’t strong enough to hold the controls.
 She tried, she succeeded.
 She reported that the B-29 was “the smoothest plane. . .”
 Dora also said with a grin, “It was so easy even a woman could do it.”